azdavis/azdavis.net/posts/en/unrecur.md

 We:

 - Add a new variant to `Cont`.
-- Update a single recursive call site to push that new `Cont` variant to the stack.
+- Update a single recursive call site to push that new `Cont` variant to the stack before the call.
-- Update that recursive call site to instead of doing the call, mutate the `arg` and `continue`.
+- Remove the recursive call and instead mutate the `arg` and `continue`.
 - Take all the code that was after the recursive call and move it to the `match cont` that we do as we pop off the stack.

 Note that in this case, we didn't need any local variables to be live across the recursive call, so the `Cont` variant we're adding doesn't carry any data.